 To be eligible for assistance for one of the Housing Programs, the damaged property must be a Stick-Built home, Modular home, or Mobile Home Unit (MHU).
-Structure type can be verified using Melissa Data, damage assessment and/or documentation provided to the Program by the applicant indicating structure type may also be used.
+Structure type can be verified by damage assessment.

 If the damaged property is anything other than the structure types listed above, the Program may approve an exception on a case-by-case basis, if the applicant can meet the following requirements and the structure type can be confirmed by a certified inspector: